digitalyoshixi/zettelkasten/content/Philosophy/Uncolored Structured World.md

 A metaphor for understanding [[Dual Aspect Theory]].
 - The world is a picture with lines representing structure, nothing is colored in
 - The only thing colored in is a slice of the world where we can see the colors - namely our own conscious experience
+# Intuition
+The phenomenal facts are still there, we just cant see them, we can only see their structure!